HCL-TECH-SOFTWARE/connections-doc/src_v8/user/wikis/t_wikis_versioning.md

-# Managing versions of a wiki page
+# Managing versions of a wiki page {#whathappenstotheoriginalcontentwhenapageisedited .concept}

 When you create a page, an initial version is created.
 Then each time a wiki member edits the page, a new version is created.
 With these versions you can restore your previous work, see what's changed from one version to another, or delete a version.